rdiaz02/OncoSimul/README.md

-Bayesian Networks, and other tumor progression models, and for plotting and sampling from single or multiple realizations of the simulations, including whole-tumor and single-cell sampling, as well as functions for plotting the true phylogenetic relationships of the clones.
+Bayesian Networks, and other tumor progression models, and for plotting and sampling from single or multiple realizations of the simulations, including whole-tumor and single-cell sampling, as well as functions for plotting the parent-child relationships of the clones.

 The /OncoSimulR directory contains the code for the [BioConductor](http://www.bioconductor.org) package